root-project/web/for_developers/root7/index.md

 and used independently from ROOT installation - it is only required that supported ROOT version installed on remote node.

+## TWebCanvas

+It is implementation of normal ROOT graphics in the web browser.
+It uses [jsroot](https://root.cern/js/) for graphics, [openui5](https://openui5.org/) for GUI and RWebWindow class for server-client communication.
+It provides a lot of interactive features like zooming, context menu, GED (graphics attributes editor).
+Since July 2023 it is used as default implementation for `TCanvas` in interactive mode.

+It also can be used in the batch mode for image generation.
+In this case one should specify `--web` option to run ROOT:

+    [shell] root -b --web tutorials/hsimple.root -e 'hpxpy->Draw("colz"); c1->SaveAs("image.png");' -q

+If for any reasons `TWebCanvas` does not provide required functionality, one always can disable it.
+Either by specifying `root --web=off` when starting ROOT or by setting `Canvas.Name: TRootCanvas` in rootrc file.
+Please report your case at the [ROOT Forum](https://root-forum.cern.ch) so we can address it!

 We highly appreciate your feedback!